 Available in all stores except Fishermall and SM Megamall, this is one of the local additions to the Hot Star menu.
 Served with stir-fried rice mixed with a specially blended sauce, the chicken dumpling is nothing special, but it’s satisfying enough as a snack on any stressful workday, or if you want a tasty meal when you’re on a tight budget.

 Fries and Chicken Skin with Chili Pepper

 Another local offering added to please the Filipino palate, Hot Star’s chicken skin is a tasty appetizer best paired with a cold beer or ice crush.
 I’m not a fan of chicken skin, though, and I found it too salty for my taste.
-What I liked was their fries, which tastes better than those served in other fast food outlets.
+What I liked was their fries, which taste better than those served in other fast food outlets.

 Almond-Black Gulaman Combi Ice Crush